 - Determine toxicity of the novel DSP toxin dihydro-DTX1 recently detected in Maine waters;

 - Evaluate the potential for climate change to expand the threat of DSP in the U.S.; and

 This project will improve shellfish management and response to Dinophysis spp. blooms.
-The integration of new and enhanced IFCB-based early warning systems into HAB monitoring programs will inform management decisions in the Gulf of Mexico, Chesapeake Bay, Long Island Sound, Puget Sound, the Gulf of Maine and the Nauset Marsh Estuary.
-Coastal resource managers will also gain a better understanding of the physiological responses, vertical distribution, seasonality and average concentrations of DSP toxins in Dinophysis spp. and the biological and environmental controls of growth and toxin production.
+The integration of new and enhanced IFCB-based early warning systems into harmful algal bloom monitoring programs will inform management decisions in the Gulf of Mexico, Chesapeake Bay, Long Island Sound, Puget Sound, the Gulf of Maine, and the Nauset Marsh Estuary (Massachusetts).
+Coastal resource managers will also gain a better understanding of the physiological responses, vertical distribution, seasonality, and average concentrations of DSP toxins in Dinophysis spp. and the biological and environmental controls of growth and toxin production.

-Dr. Juliette Smith of Virginia Institute of Marine Science leads this project.
+Dr. Juliette Smith of the Virginia Institute of Marine Science leads this project.
 Co-investigators are Drs.
-Lisa Campbell (Texas A&M University), Christopher Gobler (Stony Brook University), Vera Trainer (NOAA/NMFS/NWFSC), Stephanie Moore (NOAA/NMFS/NWFSC) , Jonathan Deeds (US FDA), and Michael Brosnahan (Woods Hole Oceanographic Institution).
+Lisa Campbell (Texas A&M University), Christopher Gobler (Stony Brook University), Vera Trainer (NOAA/NMFS/NWFSC), Stephanie Moore (NOAA/NMFS/NWFSC), Jonathan Deeds (US FDA), and Michael Brosnahan (Woods Hole Oceanographic Institution).